-Chuck Dickerson enters his seventhseasonwith the Kentucky gymnastics program as a key compenent of head coach Tim Garrison's staff.
+Chuck Dickerson enters his eighth season with the Kentucky gymnastics program, where he coaches vault and floor as a key compenent of head coach Tim Garrison's staff.

 Dickerson was retained as an assistant coach when Garrison arrived in Lexington before the 2012 season.